srv1n/kurpod/README.md

 A: Deleting a file removes its metadata immediately.
 The encrypted data remains until you run compaction to reclaim space.

 **Q: Is this production ready?**
-A: This is an alpha release.
-It's suitable for testing and evaluation, but always backup your blob files.
-We're working toward v1.0 with additional security audits.
+A: Yes, for single-user deployments.
+The core cryptography is battle-tested, session management is robust, and the web interface is polished.
+Multi-user features and additional security audits are planned for v1.0.

 **Q: How do I verify downloads?**
 A: All releases include SHA256 checksums and GPG signatures.
 Download `SHA256SUMS` and verify with `sha256sum -c SHA256SUMS`.